 What is the best sand for block paving?

-The best sand for standard block paving is kiln dried sand.
-Sharp sands tend to work better than building sands because it’s less likely to wash off.
-When it comes to using a sand spreader, you’ll have different concerns.
+The best sand for standard block paving is kiln-dried sand, as it is less likely to wash off than building sand.
+Use sharp sand for better results.
+When using a sand spreader, you’ll have different considerations.

 However, when it comes to protecting block paving during snow removal…there is a tip to heed.
 Salt can’t irritate certain kinds of paving when applied directly, so use a sand spreader to provide a degree of protection.